 Special inspection Cost Calculator-Compare our price with others:

 We provide special inspections in all five boroughs of the NYC area.
 Are you looking for a quote for New Building or your alteration type-2 and alteration type-3 projects?
 Or just want to compare the price you just received from one of your vendors.
 Let us help you to find how much extra your vendor is charging.
 Feel free to use our special inspection price calculator.
 Enter the required information and get the quote.
 If you agree with our prices you can email us the price we provided in this cost calculator and let us help you to build your next project.
 To access the calculator click on the link below.

 Essential Tests to be performed as per Code

 The special inspector shall witness tests that verify the automatic operation of the emergency or standby power system in accordance with NFPA 110 and NFPA 111,unless amended by the New York City Electrical Code.
-Equipment which fail the test shall be rejected.
-The rejected equipment shall undergo the testing procedure and upon successful completion of necessary tests shall be accepted.
+Equipments which fail the test shall be rejected.
+The rejected equipments shall undergo the testing procedure and upon successful completion of necessary tests shall be accepted.
 Deficiencies must be corrected and Emergency Generator should be successfully retested in the presence of the special inspector prior to sign-off of the emergency or standby power system special inspection.